CyberAgent/patriot-workflow-scheduler/plugins/patriot-gcp/README.md

 Option Name | Description
 ----------- | ------------
 inifile | Indicate the location of the ini file.
-Assumed format is described below. dataset | Set the name of the dataset you want to upload data into. table | Set the name of the table under the dataset.
+Assumed format is described below. project_id | Set the name of the project id to use. dataset | Set the name of the dataset you want to upload data into. table | Set the name of the table under the dataset.
 If the table doesn't exist, it will be created along with the schema you indicate. schema | Set the schema which generated data would have.